-This course sheds light on student's understandings of human resource management (HRM) more broadly across countries, cultures, institutions, and organizational types.
-This course help students to explore and understand the key concepts and latest research behind the strategic management of people in organizations that operate in a global context.
+This course sheds light on students' understanding of human resource management (HRM) more broadly across countries, cultures, institutions, and organizational types.
+This course helps students to explore and understand the key concepts and latest research behind the strategic management of people in organizations that operate in a global context.